Production Specific - Departmental Guidance

 - Special attention shall be given to ensuring proper ventilation in hair and make-up workspaces.

 - Provide space between make-up stations or provide a partition in between.

 - Use single-use brushes and applicators if proper disinfectant cannot be guaranteed.

-- Mix foundation, powders, lipstick, etc. on a separate clean palette for each individual.
+- Schedule time to perform applicable disinfecting protocols between performers.
+Mix foundation, powders, lipstick, etc. on a separate clean palette for each individual.